 - $208K for her project entitled “Development Focused on Engaged Learning, Inclusive Teaching, and Equity (ELITE PD)”

-- $208K for her project entitled “Collaborative Research: Mathematics Graduate Teaching Assistant Professional Development Focused on Implementation of Evidence-based Teaching Practices”
+- $2.1M for her project, with OSU's portion $855K over five years, entitled “Collaborative Research: Mathematics Graduate Teaching Assistant Professional Development Focused on Implementation of Evidence-based Teaching Practices”

 Physicist Bo Sun received $528K from the Department of Defense for a project entitled “Decoding the mechano-regulation of breast tumor organoid invasion – one cell at a time.”